protokolla/docs/Tasks/CS2 server install.md

 ## CS2 retakes server w/ Pterodactyl

-Pterodactyl actually works for cs2 and is currently the best option.
-One should though remember to give enough disk space to the server as sources on the internet mention only 40 GB requirement when the files require at least 50 GB.
-This caused my installation to fail multiple times in the past.

-First of all you have created a new node and it has the correct ports allocated to it (`27015` and `27015`).
-New server creation happens from the admin panel (for us it is [here](https://host.protokolla.fi/admin/servers)).

-After the server creation you should just wait (and maybe monitor download speeds from `btop`).
-When downloading has stopped (the server doesn't constantly go over 100 Mbps) you can start it from the Pterodactyl panel.

-Hosting workshop maps happens by first starting the server to default map.
-Then execute the `host_workshop_map 3074758439` command to change the map to an [Only Up](https://steamcommunity.com/sharedfiles/filedetails/?id=3074758439) map.
-A good link about the topic can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3070689635).
+### Background

+I was looking for a solution to host a cs2 server for me and my friends.
+I tested couple solutions and decided to stick with Pterodactyl for the best support and scalability.
+I tried Docker and Pufferpanel before that.

+In the process I learned couple things:
+- Internet lies about the required disk space (it is at LEAST 50 GB and NOT 40 GB) => causes silent installation failure in Pterodactyl
+- Pterodactyl doesn't have any good indicator about the installation process status (I decided to use btop and watch how much new network traffic was generated)

+Server features after installation:
+- cs2 retakes server w/ multiple maps
+- Gun based on the economy
+- You can buy another gun
+- There is awoopa queue (join it with `!awp`)
+### Installation

+---

 Go to [Metamod:Source](https://www.metamodsource.net/downloads.php/?branch=master)s website and download the latest dev build.
 Extract the .tar.gz file with 7zip.
 Move the `addons`-folder to `/game/csgo` directory on the Pterodactyl container (over SFTP).

 Edit the file `/game/csgo/gameinfo.gi` and search for word `Game_LowViolence`.
-Add the following include text below it if it doesn't exist:
+Add the following text below it if it doesn't exist:
 ```
 Game	csgo/addons/metamod
 ```